Ukrainian refugees safe, but not at peace, after year of war | Law-Order

 They suffer from trauma and loss — uprooted from their lives, separated from relatives, fearing for loved ones stuck in Russian-occupied areas or fighting on the frontline.
 Children are separated from fathers, grandparents, and pets.
 Others have no family or homes to return to.

-The woman from Kherson spoke to AP this month at a Warsaw counselling centre run in sponsorship with UNICEF.
+The woman from Kherson spoke to the AP this month at a Warsaw counselling centre run in partnership with UNICEF.
 She insisted on anonymity; she fears for the safety of her husband and other relatives in Russian-occupied areas.

 She doesn't like to talk about herself.
 But she has a goal: For the world to see what Russian troops are doing.
 "Even now, I am afraid," she said, wiping her eyes with her pastel-coloured nails and fiddling over a tissue.
 "Do you understand?"
 She is among the refugees seeking trauma treatment, most often from Ukrainian psychologists who themselves fled home and struggled with their own grief and loss.
 No agency has definitive numbers on refugees in treatment, but experts say the psychological toll of the conflict is vast, with rates of anxiety and depression skyrocketing.